Aura67/Switch-Firmware/README.md

 creation.
 You can install and run anything here, like game backups, homebrews, etc.

-# Please watch this video if you don't understand what a Sysmmc /Emummc/ofw is
+# Please watch this video if you don't understand what a Sysmmc / Emummc / Stock is
 - https://www.youtube.com/watch?v=P9W7OwmqloM

 ## Note: In order to keep Emummc permanently offline you should update it with daybreak with my last releases.
 I would only update via the Internet in Sysmmc!